DataFire/Integrations/integrations/generated/callfire/README.md

     * items [Webhook](#webhook)

 ### WebhookResource
-* WebhookResource `object`: WebhookResource describes a resource and a list of supported events, once event is triggered Callfire performs an HTTP POST request to a client's endpoint
+* WebhookResource `object`: WebhookResource describes a resource and a list of supported events, once event is triggered CallFire performs an HTTP POST request to a client's endpoint
   * resource `string`: A name of a webhook resource (ex: InboundCall, OutboundCall, InboundText, OutboundText, CallBroadcast, TextBroadcast, etc...)
   * supportedEvents `array`: A list of event names which are supported by webhook resource (ex: Started, Stopped, Finished, etc.)
     * items `string`